JesseGonzalez024/JesseGonzalez024.github.io/_posts/2019-12-08-the_office_personality_test.markdown

 ```

 # Don't lose your cool
-I learned from seeing others and from self reflecting that panicking was and continues to not be the answered!
+I learned from seeing others and from self reflecting that panicking was and continues to not be the answer!
 Every problem, in life, in coding, simply requires research, the right data, and the right attitude.
 Ever since I began learning to code.
-My Outlook at problem solving has taken a much more calmer resolve, and I'm proud to say is much more successful too.
+My Outlook on problem solving has taken a calmer approach.
+The results show.

 # What's next?
 My project is now working the way I want it to.
 It accounts for user errors without breaking.
-It completed the test and returns the output it's meant to.
+It completes the test and returns the output it's meant to.
 The base is there.
 CLI projects are meant to be minimal.
 Sometimes that could imply unattractive visuals.
-That being said, I'd like to add more visually stimulating returns.
-The website where I did the scraping has a closet of different fun test.
-I'd like to refactor the current code so that it could accept different test.
+That being said, I'd like to add a more visually stimulating return.
+The website where I did the scraping has shelves of different fun tests.
+I'd like to refactor the current code so that it could accept different test other than my own.
 Of course this would imply creating a broader menu, a greater variety of selection.
 A higher level of Abstraction.
 But if there's one thing I've learned while working on this project, is that EVERY problem has a solution.